 Our diet tips provide daily motivation and problem solving to help you stick to your diet plan.
 It’s an extra bit of motivation to help you start your day right.

-Sabotaging Thought: I’m too stressed right now to work on healthy eating.
+Sabotaging Thought: I shouldn’t have to work on healthy eating during Thanksgiving.

 The Beck Diet Program was developed by Dr. Judith S. Beck with Deborah Beck Busis, LCSW.